 The Upper Tax Tribunal has reversed two decisions of the First tier Tribunal concerning scenarios in which a body that lacked charitable status might exempt care services.
+This has since been upheld by the Court of Appeal (see below) and the Supreme Court has refused leave to appeal.
+HMRC has since published Revenue and Customs Brief 9 (2021): VAT liability of daycare services supplied by private bodies in England and Wales.

 Before getting to the decision, it is worth saying why this is relevant to charities, given that the exemption for such services, if provided by a charity, was not under question.